BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 3: Election Process

 The Recognition Committee prepares the slate, supervises the election process, notifies candidates about the results of the election, and presents the results of the election to the President, who announces the results to the membership.
-Results are announced to the membership before the new Board of Directors officers begin their duties on July 1 following their election.
+Results are announced to the membership before the new Board officers begin their duties on July 1 following their election.

-Section 4: Board of Directors Leadership Roles
+Section 4: Leadership Roles on the Board of Directors

 President